 Wisconson Naturopathy Schools

-There are no accredited Naturopathy schools in Wisconsin, nor does the state have specific licensing requirement for doctors of naturopathic medicine.
+There are no accredited naturopathy schools in Wisconsin, nor does the state have specific licensing requirements for doctors of naturopathic medicine.
 Students in Wisconsin should consider following the guidelines put forth in other states, which includes the completion of an accredited four-year program that blends naturopathy and traditional medicine.
-In the 15 states that do regulate naturopathy licenses, graduates are also require to pass a national exam (NPLEX) for board certification in naturopathic medicine.
-While there are many schools that will help you on this path, only seven are recognized by the AANP, with one located over the Wisconsin border in Lombard, Illinois.
+In the 20 states, as well as D.C. and two U.S. territories that do regulate naturopathy licenses, graduates are also required to pass a national exam (NPLEX) for board certification in naturopathic medicine.
+While there are many schools that will help you on this path, only six are recognized by the Council on Naturopathic Medical Education, with one located over the Wisconsin border in Lombard, Illinois.

-- National University of Health Science , National University of Health Science is the closest school to Wisconsin residents that offers a Naturopathy program.
-This Lombard, Illinois school covers courses in traditional medical practices, such as chiropractic medicine, in addition to newer techniques in acupuncture, naturopathy and more.
+- National University of Health Science is the closest school to Wisconsin residents that offers a naturopathy program.
+This Lombard, Illinois, school covers courses in traditional medical practices, such as chiropractic medicine, in addition to newer techniques in acupuncture, naturopathy and more.

 School at a Glance

 Use the table below as a quick reference to school statistics such as student enrollment figures, tuition rates and acceptance rates.

 |% of Students Receiving Grants or Scholarships (2016-2017)||51%*|